idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

     - Remember, all employee's getting into this process will improve because they are being chased.
 Ensure it's not temporary.

+- In general, if you're on PIP, you've been going home and feeling like shit, who wants to do that?
+-  Get into right role, almost always feels better
+-  Shouldn’t be a surprise, see it coming from a mile away.
+-  Help them get a job
+-  Lay out process, and help w/mock interviews and general interviewing advice.
+-  Help understand strengths.

 ## Random topics